llvm/llvm-project/llvm/docs/Coroutines.rst

 """"""""""

-As for ``llvm.core.id.retcon``, except that the return type of the continuation prototype must be `void` instead of matching the coroutine's return type.
+As for ``llvm.core.id.retcon``, except that the return type of the continuation prototype must represent the normal return type of the continuation (instead of matching the coroutine's return type).

 Semantics:
 """"""""""